ggreer/the_silver_searcher/README.md

   * Profile `read()` against `mmap()`.
 Remember that's `read()` not `fread()`.
   * Write a benchmarking script that tweaks various settings to find what's fastest.
 * Features
-  * Symlink loop detection.
   * Behave better when matching in files with really long lines.
   * Report "match found at position X of line N" if line is > 10k chars.
 * Windows support
   * `readdir()` and `stat()` are much slower on Windows.
 Use `FindNextFile()` instead.
   * Support Visual Studio instead of autotools?